BSc (Hons) Construction Management

 The BSc (Hons) Construction Management degree is an ideal qualification for those who are motivated by seeing their hard work rewarded and their expertise recognised within a vibrant and challenging construction industry.

-The Construction Industry is one of the largest employment sectors in the UK and requires a constant supply of construction managers to run building and civil engineering projects of all sizes.
+The Construction Industry is one of the largest employment sectors in the United Kingdom and requires a constant supply of construction managers to run building and civil engineering projects of all sizes.

 - can be studied full-time or part-time.

-- will extend your interest and reinforce your understanding of how projects are created, managed, constructed and are operated upon completion.
+- will extend your knowledge and reinforce your understanding of how projects are created, managed, constructed and are operated upon completion.

 - can open up a wide range of career options in construction management, being as diverse or as specialist as you want it to be in pursuing your own personal goals and ambitions.

 - *is part of a subject area rated joint first in the UK for graduate prospects in the Building subject league tables, Complete University Guide 2022.

 - **100% of graduates of this course are in paid work or study (graduates surveyed 15 months graduating, WGU analysis of unpublished data).